nonviolent-action-lab/crowd-counting-consortium/ccc_data_dictionary.md

 - **state**.
 Two-letter U.S. postal abbreviation for the state or territory in which the event took place. *StateTerritory* in source data from 2017-2020; *state* in source data from 2021-.

-- **location**.
-Concatenation of locality and state strings.
-Used for geolocation.

 - **location_detail**.
 If known, details on the location within the city or town where the action took place. *Location* or *location* in the source data.

-- **county**.
-The name of the county (or similar administrative unit) in which the event's locality is situated, as recorded by human coder. *County* in the source data (2017-2020).

 - **online**.
 Binary indicator for online-only events.
 1 = yes, 0 = no.